Talk to Me

 Systems that gradually deteriorate over time allow people to adjust and accommodate themselves as best as they can within it.
 Along each point of its slow deterioration, the system degradation is matched by equally slight changes in the expectations of the people.
 Finally, one settles into a state of such diminished expectations that getting next to nothing is acceptable because it is still better than the nothing that is the only conceivable alternative.

 A colleague told me this story.
 In a recent survey of social services in a particular district in Bihar, he found that the government social worker was not doing her job.
-The scheme is called “Integrated Child Development Services” (ICDS) and is supposed to provide a comprehensive set of services from nutrition to preventive healthcare to hygiene instruction.
+The scheme is called “Integrated Child Development Services” (ICDS) and is supposed to provide a comprehensive set of services: from nutrition to preventive healthcare to hygiene instruction.
 At least some part of the funding to deliver these services must have been there.
-Yet he found that all the social worker was doing was this: every morning at 11 AM, the worker would hand out one piece of hard candy to every child.
+Yet he found that all the social worker was doing only this: every morning at 11 AM, the worker would hand out one piece of hard candy to every child.
 That is all; nothing else.
 And for that, the children would dutifully wait till 11 AM to get their one piece of candy.

 He spoke to the people and to his surprise realized that they were willing to defend the social worker and were not prepared to complain about the lack of services.
 He explained to me later that it could be that they were afraid that if they complained, the social worker may lose her job, and they would lose the one piece of candy they were getting.
 Furthermore, he was just an outsider and merely passing through.
 He had nothing to offer them.
 The social worker was someone who at least gave them something and was therefore less of an outsider.